 Some of the top bus routes to know that are helpful during rail emergencies:

-Avoid a problem at Five Points and travel between the red/gold line and the blue line via bus 6, which departs from the Lindbergh Center and Inman Park MARTA stations (view map)
+Avoid a problem at Five Points and travel between the red/gold line and the blue line via bus 6, which departs from the Lindbergh Center and Inman Park MARTA stations.

 Bus 36 also connects the north/south and east/west lines.
-The bus travels between the Midtown and Avondale MARTA stations (view map)
+The bus travels between the Midtown and Avondale MARTA stations.

-Bus 42 (south line alternative) At Five Points, transfer to bus 42 to reach the Lakewood MARTA station to avoid a problem on the south line at Garnett, West End and Oakland City (view map)
+Bus 42 (south line alternative) At Five Points, transfer to bus 42 to reach the Lakewood MARTA station to avoid a problem on the south line at Garnett, West End and Oakland City.

-Bus 3 (blue line alternative) Bus 3 is a great east-west route.
-On weekdays, the bus travels from H.E.
-Holmes to Five Points and on to the Candler Park MARTA station, covering a large portion of the blue line (view map)
+Bus 3 (west line alternative) Bus 3 is a great east-west route.
+The bus travels between H.E.
+Holmes and Five Points.